ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <img src="/images/107.png" alt="continue"/>
 <br/>

-You can activate/deactivate SLAAC at any time using this radio button
+You can also activate/deactivate SLAAC at any time using this radio button

 <img src="/images/104.png" alt="continue"/>
 <br/>